San Antonio Province, Valparaíso Region, Chile.

-Located in the province of San Antonio, in the Valparaíso Region, the sanctuary covers approximately 60 hectares dedicated to biodiversity conservation, environmental education, and the preservation of the socio-ecological heritage of the Maipo River mouth.
-It serves as a meeting point between the municipalities of Santo Domingo and San Antonio.
+The Maipo River Wetland Nature Sanctuary encompasses approximately 60 hectares dedicated to biodiversity conservation, environmental education, and the enhancement of the socio-ecological heritage of the Maipo River estuary.
+This area also serves as a meeting point between the municipalities of Santo Domingo and San Antonio.

-Conservation and regeneration of the Maipo socioecosystem
+Community conservation and restoration of the Maipo River estuary

 Nature Sanctuary